vlingo/xoom-helloworld/README.md

 ```

-The documentation for the above components are found here.
+Documentation for the above components is found in the following links.

 [Starting the World](https://docs.vlingo.io/vlingo-actors#starting-and-terminating-the-actor-runtime)